Health Care Professional Information

 - You are on potassium-sparing diuretics, angiotensin converting enzyme (ACE) inhibitors, and angiotensin receptor blockers.

-- You are taking drugs that are substrates of Cytochrome P450 3A4 (noni may increase the risk of side effects of these drugs).
+- You are taking drugs that are substrates of Cytochrome P450 3A4 (noni may reduce the effect or increase the risk of side effects of these drugs).

 - You are taking drugs that are substrates of UGT (Uridine 5'-diphospho-glucuronosyltransferase) enzymes (noni may increase the risk of side effects of these drugs).